 Who are our members?

 The Comberton Ramblers are a diverse group from all walks of life, including both those still working and those retired.
-People who enjoy the countryside and enjoy getting out in the fresh air.
+We are people who enjoy the countryside and social interaction.
 We welcome people of all ages on our walks and those under 18 do not have to pay the membership fee.
 On virtually all our walks you’ll find both single people and couples.

 How much does it cost to join the Comberton Ramblers?